 Beautiful antique graphics on laminated paper.
-Bright colors with vivid details that are easy to read.
-An incredible deal – in addition to a world map, you get a map of the USA in the same size.
+Bright colors with vivid details throughout.
+Labels and names are large and easy to read.
+The world map comes with a second map of the U.S. in the same size.

-An affordable and basic world map with durable laminated paper that's suitable for on or off wall use as well as use with dry erase markers.
+An affordable and basic world map with durable laminated paper that's suitable for on- or off-wall use, as well as use with dry erase markers.
 Sharp colors and details make it easy to read.
+The map is poster-sized at 24 by 36 inches.

 Rare reports of minor details missing from the map.
-If you need a large wall map, it's not likely fit your needs, but it's suitable for most users.
+If you need a big wall map, it probably won't fit your needs.

-Offers a modern twist on a world map with a fun concept that allows owners to scratch off countries to customize it to their needs – ideal for students and travelers.
+Offers a modern twist on a world map with a fun concept that allows owners to scratch off countries to customize it to their needs.
+Each country's flag is also printed at the bottom fo the map.
+Ideal for students and travelers.
 Comes in black or white.

-Sports crisp details and bold colors on one of the largest world maps on the market.
-Printed on durable paper with sturdy lamination for added protection.
+As one of the largest world maps on the market, this option sports crisp details and bold colors.
+It's printed on durable paper with sturdy lamination for added protection.
+Highly detailed with geographic features like mountains included.

-The downside of the large size is how awkward it is to handle.
-A few inaccuracies including misspellings, size discrepancies, and excluded data.
+A few inaccuracies include misspellings, size discrepancies, and excluded data.

 An excellent choice for students and classrooms, thanks to the mid-range size, price, and high degree of accuracy.
 Laminated paper has a durable feel.
 Nice coloration makes country identification easy.

-A few complaints from consumers who received maps with bends, creases.
-The scale sizes of some countries are a bit off.
+A few complaints from consumers who received maps with bends or creases.
+Scale sizes of some countries are a bit off.

 Even with the convenience of web-based maps at our fingertips, there’s nothing like admiring a full-sized world map.
 Map apps on your smartphone are the best choice for finding your way to a new restaurant, but a world map is the best way to see and understand how the earth is laid out.